OSSHelp/drone-git-mirror/README.md

 ### How to exclude unwanted files from sync

-By default plugin will try to mirror repository contents to `target_repo` "as is".
-If you want to exclude some files from mirroring you need to create a file, named `.mirror_ignore` (if not overwritten with `mirror_ignore_list` variable) in repo root.
-Describe wanted and unwanted files and directories inside as if you are preparing a file for using with `--exclude-from` rsync flag (GNU tar way).
+You need to create a file, named `.mirror_ignore` (if not overwritten with `mirror_ignore_list` variable) in the root directory of your repository.
+Describe wanted and unwanted files and directories inside as if you are preparing a file for using with `--exclude-from` option from `rsync` (GNU tar way).

 For example:

 ``` plaintext
 .drone.yml